maxsvetlik/maxsvetlik.github.io/software.md

 I've worked on navigation automation stack for indoor environments for a number of entities and platforms.
 This includes Universities and companies such as Diligent Robotics and Svenzva Robotics.

 ## Visual Music
 Visual Music started as a commissioned art project which turned into a Web3 app.
-Originally started as a phyisical box to display _music_, **not** as a visualizer but as the sound waves itself.
+Originally started as a physical box to display _music_, **not** as a synthesized visualizer but as a visualization of the sound itself.

 ### Hardware Box
 The box and the electronics within are completely custom.
-It allows laser display of sound using high-baud galvonometers.
-Details about the concept generally can be found in the webapp link that follows.
+It produces a laser display using high-baud galvonometers using sound as direct input.

 ![Revel: Repeatability](/public/seeingsound/boxes.jpg){: width="70%" }

 ### Web3 App
 The web app [VisualMusic](https://visualmusic.app/demo) takes the same concept as the box, but displays it in a browser.
-However, much is planned for the web app, including a live, interative component with the physical laser box.
+However, much is planned for the web app, including a live, interactive component with the physical laser box.
 The app uses blockchain to give artists ownership over tracks that they can develop specifically for display.

+This is a project that was both an exploration in front end frameworks (specifically [Vue.js](https://vuejs.org)) as well as an excuse to delve into Web3.